Tarunhuralikuppi/Tarun_H_4NI23EC111/Differential Amplifier.md

 For all this circuit we need find out the AC analysis ,Transient analysis And Frequency Response.

 ### 1.Circuit 1 (Common Source terminal is coonected to resistor):
-   In this circuit we have two MOSFET connected to same voltage input formiing differential pair.And Load Resistor is coonected to the Drain terminal of MOSFET.
+   In this circuit we have two MOSFET connected to same voltage input forming differential pair.And Load Resistor is coonected to the Drain terminal of MOSFET.
-   Source terminal is connected resistor and another terminal is connected to ground this is called souce degenration resistor.
+   Source terminal is connected resistor and another terminal is connected to ground this is called source degenration resistor.

+   CIRCUIT: